liflab/beepbeep-3-book/markdown/basic/README.md

     9
     10

-The remark on the order of arrival is important.
+The observation made on the order of arrival is important.
 It means that each processor has **input queues** to buffer events pushed from upstream until they can be consumed.
 Here, the numbers 4 and 5 were put into an event queue associated to `p1`, until events were pushed into `p0` and made a computation possible.
-The nice thing about BeepBeep is that you don't have to worry about these buffers: the system takes care of them by itself in a completely transparent manner.
+The nice thing about BeepBeep is that you don't have to worry about these buffers: the system takes care of them on its own in a completely transparent manner.

 Note that the order in which events at the same position in two different streams are pushed still does not matter, though.
 That is, assuming that we are at the start of the program, writing this: